The moisturizing part you get from your tap. At zero cost, so to speak…

 The name of this balm is due to my fascination for auroras.

 Physically, what happens is this: The sun emits what is called a “solar wind” full of energetic particles, electrons and protons and a little helium.
 This solar wind takes about 18 hours to reach the earth’s magnetic field.
 However, the charged particles do not reach the earth’s surface because they are deflected by the earth’s magnetic field lines.

 When the energy-charged particles combine with the earth’s own atoms, that’s when the northern lights start to form.
 And depending on the atomic composition, they glow in a wide variety of colors.

 Oxygen produces a beautiful green.

-Combined with other highly caring oils and butters.
-The result is a facial balm which nourishes highly stressed, very dry skin which longs for moisture.
+The combination of highly caring oils and butters results in a facial balm which nourishes highly stressed, very dry skin which longs for moisture.

 The icing on the cake is the pine resin which is also part of this recipe.
 This amber raw material gained from Austrian spruces gives the balm an especially protective quality.

 As with all my products: zero preservatives, zero emulsifiers.